0x4Kanto/bin2text/README.md

   gcc .\compiler.obj -o compiler.exe
   ```

-# How do i use this and what is the purpose for it?
+# What is the purpose for this program?
 - The purpose of this project was to expand my knowledge of reading and writing bytes in x86 assembly.
-  This program can decompile a binary on your local machine without requiring any external dependencies.